nicos1993/msk-bone-deformation/README.md

 The latter model was used in the publication associated with this repository and to produce the images in this document.

 Please consider that the formulation of the tool is however **completely generic** in its managing the OpenSim model components, so nothing prevents you from testing it on other bones and models, including upper limb models.

+We also tested the Python version of this tool with the same models listed above.

 # Definition of femoral version and tibial torsion angles